gardener/landscaper/docs/guided-tour/subinstallations/subinst-templates/README.md

 ---
 title: Subinstallation Templates
-sidebar_position: 2
+sidebar_position: 4
 ---

-# Component References
+# Subinstallation Templates

 In this example we describe how sub installations could be created in a more dynamic way using templating, e.g. depending on some input values.
 Therefore, we present a root installation with an import data mapping `numofsubinsts`